plentymarkets/docs-raw/plentyInterface/Account.md

 ## Contracts<a name="account_address_contracts"></a>
 ### AddressPosRelationRepositoryContract<a name="account_contracts_addressposrelationrepositorycontract"></a>

-The contract for the address pos relation repository
+The AddressPosRelationRepositoryContract is the interface for the address POS relation repository.

 #### Namespace